uday-colive/ionic4-inline-video-autoplay-example/README.md

 }));
 ```

-This code will play the video when it is loaded.
-We also need to have an div#player in our HTML file.
+This code will play the video when it is loaded, but we also need to have an div#player in our HTML file.

 ```html
 <div id="player"></div>